OTLAW1899/Linus-Mint-Installation---Dual-with-Windows-10-OS/README.md

 Linux Mint on an External HDD - Dual-Boot with Windows 10

-Overview
+Overview:

 This repo documents installing Linux Mint 22.3 onto an external USB HDD (Toshiba, USB 3.0), while keeping the existing Windows 10 installation intact on the internal drive (Samsung NVMe/SSD) of a Lenovo ThinkPad T460s.

 The goal: run Mint entirely off the external drive, dual-boot with Windows, and be able to unplug the external drive and boot straight into Windows when Mint isn't needed.

-Setup
+Setup:

 - Laptop: Lenovo ThinkPad T460s
 - Internal drive: 256GB, Windows 10
 - External drive: Toshiba External HDD, USB 3.0 - Linux Mint 22.3 installed here
 - Firmware mode: Legacy/CSM enabled (`UEFI/Legacy Boot Priority: Legacy First`, `CSM Support: Yes`)

-Initial Installation Process
+Initial Installation Process:

 1. Created a bootable Mint USB using [balenaEtcher](https://etcher.) on another PC, writing the Linux Mint 22.3 ISO to a spare USB flash drive.
 2. Connected the target Toshiba External HDD to the ThinkPad T460s via USB 3.0.